¿´Æ¬¿ñÈË

 School community

 Pastoral care is superb, and there’s even a health centre manned by trained nurses to ensure that children can get medical care (or just a friendly ear) whenever they need it.
 A dedicated SENCO has been employed, and Horris Hill is successfully breaking down the stigma of needing extra support.
 The small size of the school means everyone knows everyone and staff are all very approachable.
 It’s clear that a lot of care goes into ensuring all the children’s happiness and wellbeing.
-Meals feel like family affairs, with staff serving food and lots of conversation at the table.
+Meals feel like family affairs, with staff serving food and lots of conversation at the table – they have a list of conversation starters to teach them how to talk at the dinner table, as well as some dos and don’ts regarding table manners.
+An extended morning break gives more time to play – in the summer pupils can bring their own bikes to ride.
+And Bob the stuffed toy dog is constantly on hand as a comforter.
+Ms Wilkinson walks round school with him, pupils take turns to have him on weekends, writing a diary of what they got up to, he joins them in lessons and if a child is crying, more often than not they’ll rush to find Bob.

 Parents are very involved here, with regular pupil feedback keeping them fully in the loop.
-The head has introduced an annual Horris Hill Day in the summer term with sports and events all day and a live music in the evening, which is quite a departure for a school that previously never even had a prize-giving day.
+The annual Horris Hill Day in the summer term offers sports and events all day and live music in the evening.

 And finally....